As a sales leader, have you ever color-coded your calendar to keep track of all your weekly meetings?

 How can we effectively coach?

-One of the ways I've learned to effectively coach that I've actually found is the most impactful I've tried out so far is by the Socratic method.
+One of the most impactful ways I've learned to effectively coach is by using the Socratic method:

 The Socratic method

-The concept of the Socratic method is we're not necessarily looking for the right or wrong answer.
-So when we ask questions in any one of these meetings within our operating cadence, I'll keep on the path of the pipeline meeting, we're not asking for our reps to understand and say yes or no, to any of the questions we ask.
+When we ask questions in any one of these meetings within our operating cadence, we're not asking for our reps to say yes or no to any of the questions we ask.

 1. First, it helps our reps to actually work through whatever their perspective is, rather than coming to you consistently and asking you what are the right or wrong ways to do things.
 It's truly helping them go through the learning process within their own mind.